aws-samples/amazon-omics-tutorials/generative-ai/README.md

 ## Step 1: Create a context and profile
 Profiles allow you to switch between contexts.
 We will create a profile that contains context relevant HealthOmics.
 We will call the profile `aho` (short for aws HealthOmics) but you can use a different name if desired.

-At any time you can quit Q ClI with `/quit`
+At any time you can quit Q CLI with `/quit`

 1. Clone the repository or copy `contexts\` and `rules\` to your local machine.
 A good location is `~/.healthomics/` but it can be anywhere.
    ```bash